muhmmadwaqar/CUI-FREELANCING-PLATFORM/README.md

    ```

 3. **Configure environment variables**:
-   Create a `.env` file in the root directory and add the following:
+   Create a `.env` file in the root directory and add:
    ```sh
    echo "MONGO_URI=your_mongodb_uri" >> .env
    echo "JWT_SECRET=your_jwt_secret" >> .env